Supercuspidal representations of ${\rm GL}_n(F)$ distinguished by a Galois involution: Introduction

 \begin{theo}[Theorem \ref{MAINTH2}] Let $\pi$ be a $\s$-selfdual supercuspidal representation of the group $\G$ with coefficients in $\flb$. \begin{enumerate} \item The representation $\pi$ admits a $\s$-selfdual supercuspidal lift to $\qlb$. \item Let $\widetilde{\pi}$ be a $\s$-selfdual lift of $\pi$, and suppose that $\ell\neq2$.
 Then $\widetilde{\pi}$ is distinguished if and only if $\pi$ is distinguished. \end{enumerate} \end{theo}

+In this paragraph, we discuss the assumption $p\neq2$.
+In Section \ref{FFC}, in which we study the~finite field case, we assume that $p\neq2$ in Paragraphs \ref{anais} and \ref{etrange} only: see Remark \ref{camille}.
+Note~that~nor Gow's results \cite{Gow} nor their modular version established in \S\ref{level0nr1} require $p$ to be odd.
+The~same~is true of the results of Prasad and Flicker -- as well as their modular version proved in Section~\ref{COE} -- asserting that any distinguished irreducible representation $\pi$~of $\G$ is $\s$-selfdual and $\Hom_{\G^\s}(\pi,1)$ has dimension $1$.

-Let us end this introduction by a couple of remarks.
-First, the assumption that $p\neq2$ is~cru\-cial throughout the paper: we use at many places the fact that the first cohomology set of the group $\Gal(\F/\F_0)$ in a pro-$p$-group is trivial.
+From Paragraph \ref{S2} the assumption $p\neq2$ is~cru\-cial (as in \cite{HMIMRN,HMIMRP} and to a lesser extent~\cite{Coniglio}).
+We use at many places, in particular in Section \ref{SEC6} and in the proof of the $\s$-selfdual type~theo\-rem \ref{PIMAIN}, the fact that the first cohomology set of $\Gal(\F/\F_0)$ in a pro-$p$-group is trivial.
+I do not know whether or not Theorem \ref{PIMAIN} still holds when $p=2$.

+I also do not now whether the dichotomy and disjunction theorems hold when $\F$ has characte\-ris\-tic $2$.
+The only exception is Prasad's dichotomy theorem~\cite{PrasadDMJ01} for cuspidal complex representations when $\F/\F_0$ is unramified, which remains the only known distinction criterion for cuspidal representations in arbitrary residual characterictic.
+Note that Prasad's approach does not work in the modular case, for \cite{PrasadDMJ01} Theorem 1 does not hold in characteristic $\ell>0$.

-Let us also mention that the methods developed in this paper are expected to be~ge\-neralizable to other groups $\GB$, such as unitary groups.
+Finally, let us mention that the methods developed in this paper are expected to generali\-ze to other groups.
+The distinction of supercuspidal representations of $\GL_n(\F)$ by a~unitary~group~is currently explored by Jiandi~Zou in his ongoing PhD thesis at Université de Versailles St-Quentin.